18F/development-guide/polls/silos_and_soundness_2016_10/README.md

 Many of the issues we care about the most are very difficult to quantify.
 In this survey, we asked three questions meant to gauge how engineers felt about knowledge silos and the technical soundness of their projects.
+We invited all of engineering (and their engineering-minded co-workers) to fill out the survey via email and facilitation groups, which translates to roughly 70 potential submitters; 30 submitted answers, though all questions were optional.
+See data below for further breakdowns.

 ## Learning from other projects